IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 src: "{{ launch_output_file }}"

-dest: trace/launch_output.log
+dest: trace/launch_output.json

 flat: true